Which Beers Should You Be Trying This Lockdown if You’re Not Keen on a Visit to the Pub Quite Yet

 Founded in 2014 and based in South East London, London Beer Factory produces an average of 500,000 litres of beer per year.
 To help support our incredible health service during this crucial time, the brewery has been raising money for our NHS by donating all sales from its gluten free lager ‘National Heroes’ and American pale ale ‘Lifesavers’.
 The Breaker English Pilsner is brewed with British malts and a mix of old-world European hops.
 With elements of pine and soft citrus, the beer is crisp and refreshing.

-As we hopefully approach the day we can reunite with friends and colleagues in the pub, we encourage you to continue supporting smaller businesses including these amazing breweries.
+We encourage you to continue supporting smaller businesses including these amazing breweries.
 With many coming up with creative ways to beat the boredom or raise money for charity, it is evidence of how incredible the craft beer and brewing industry is.
 With a spirit like no other, we have loved seeing how quick these businesses have adapted to the situation and the positivity they have shown.